ericsizemore/simple_counter/README.md

  */

 /**
- * When creating the counter instance, an Adapter with a valid Configuration is required.
+ * When creating the counter instance, a Storage implementation with a valid Configuration is required.
- * Currently, Simple Counter ships with one Adapter and it's corresponding Configuration:
+ * Currently, Simple Counter ships with one Storage implementation and it's corresponding Configuration:
  *
- * \Esi\SimpleCounter\Adapter\FlatfileAdapter
+ * \Esi\SimpleCounter\Storage\FlatfileStorage
  * \Esi\SimpleCounter\Configuration\FlatfileConfiguration
  *
  * \Esi\SimpleCounter\Counter can be used as a wrapper, but it is not necessary.
 For example:
  *
  * $counter = new Counter(
- *     new FlatfileAdapter(
+ *     new FlatfileStorage(
  *         FlatfileConfiguration::initOptions($options)
  *     )
  * );
  */
 // Pass custom options
-$counter = new FlatfileAdapter(
+$counter = new FlatfileStorage(
     FlatfileConfiguration::initOptions($options)
 );

 // ... or if you wish to use defaults
-$counter = new FlatfileAdapter(
+$counter = new FlatfileStorage(
     FlatfileConfiguration::initOptions()
 );

 // ... or maybe you only want to switch to using images, for example
-$counter = new FlatfileAdapter(
+$counter = new FlatfileStorage(
     FlatfileConfiguration::initOptions(['asImage' => true])
 );